 The levees erected along both banks of the Lower Missouri also foster flooding.
 The levees sit too close to the river.
 Consequently, when high flows pour forth from Gavin’s Point Dam, the Lower Missouri cannot spread out to lower the height of its flood crests.
 Instead, the river can only go up, until it overtops the levees.

 Had the Corps been serious about reducing the flood threat after the 2011 deluge, it would have done three things: 1) increased the lower river’s ability to carry high flows by widening its channel area; 2) increasing the amount of reservoir storage space devoted strictly to flood control, and; 3) pulling the levees back from the river.
 But the Army did not do any of those things.

 In the aftermath of the 2011 flood, the Corps repaired the flood-prone navigation channel, kept the amount of reservoir storage devoted to flood control at only 16.3 million-acre-feet, and rebuilt the levees close to the river – all at a cost of over a billion dollars.
 The Corps’ work primed the river for another major flood.
 That flood came in 2019.

 You may find it hard to believe, but the Corps is responding to the 2019 deluge in the same way it did to the 2011 flood.
-It is spending over a billion dollars to repair the navigation channel and rebuild the levees close to the river.
+It is spending over a billion dollars to repair the navigation channel and rebuild the lower valley’s levee system too close to the river.
 It also plans on keeping the amount of reservoir storage devoted to flood control at a mere 16.3 million-acre-feet.
-Helmlinger, in a moment of candor, admitted that the Corps is restoring the Missouri River hydraulic system to its pre-flood status.
-So, the Corps, at this very moment, is priming the river for yet another major flood – one that could come in a matter of weeks or months.
+General Helmlinger, in a moment of candor, admitted that the Corps is rebuilding the exact same Missouri River hydraulic system that failed miserably in 2011 and 2019.
+What that means is that the Corps, at this very moment, is priming the river for yet another major flood – one that could come in a matter of weeks or months.

 And there is more….